marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/03_gene_length.pdf}
-\caption{\textbf{AUGUSTUS derived gene models tend to be longer than published gene models.}}{Gene length is calculated as the length of the unprocessed mRNA transcript.
+\caption{{AUGUSTUS derived gene models tend to be longer than published gene models.}}{Gene length is calculated as the length of the unprocessed mRNA transcript.
 The patterns shown here are representative of the patterns seen across all chromosomes within a